mcay23/SettingsController/README.md

 # SettingsController

-Simple settings file controller in Java.
+Simple settings file controller in Java for easy storage/retrieval.
 Sorted by insertion order.

 write() must be called to write changes in file